bilelmoussaoui/StartupWMClassFixer/README.md

 ### Why using `sudo` ?
 Almost all the application desktop files are stored in `/usr/share/applications` that's why we need root permissions to modify those files.

-### Why Wine applications are not supported?
-Wine applications have two `WM_CLASS` values.
-The default one and `wine`.
-Which makes it impossible to change the icon as `wine` icon will always be used instead of the default one.

 ### How the script works?
 The script will modify the desktop file of supported applications ([list of supported applications](https://github.com/bil-elmoussaoui/StartupWMClassFixer/blob/master/database.csv)) and add/modify `StartupWMClass` key.